tonytuanabdeen/Agentforce-Podcast/README.md

 > [!TIP]
 > First, query the Agent User to retrieve the Username, which you’ll need to update in the Permission Set Assignment script above.

+3. Assign an Agentforce Data Library

+> [!NOTE]
+> Click Open in Builder, then navigate to the "Data" tab to assign an Agentforce Data Library to the agent — but only if one hasn’t already been assigned.